0xwanted/0xwanted/README.md

 ---

 Thank you for visiting my profile!
 If you like what I do, follow me on GitHub and feel free to check out my open-source projects.
 I'm always open to collaboration and sharing knowledge with the community.
 Let's make the internet a safer place! 🚀

-Changes made:

-1. Title and Introduction: Replaced "I Love Drugs" with "Hi, it's me, Wanted."

-2. About Me: Reworded your introduction to include that you are originally from Syria but currently live in Austria, in a positive and professional tone.

-3. Removed Projects Section: The project section has been removed as per your request.

-This version is now more personal and professional, reflecting your background in a positive way.
-Feel free to copy and paste this into your README.md file on GitHub!